GeoffreyCoulaud/gali/README.md

 * Installed Citra games aren't listed
 * Installed Yuzu games aren't listed
 * Cemu in lutris is a clunky solution, but it's the best we have currently on linux
-* Cemu in lutris games can't be started yet (lutris doesn't support passing args to exe)
+* Cemu in lutris games can't be started *yet* (lutris doesn't support passing args to exe)

 ## TODO
-1. Support Heroic Games Launcher
-2. Comment all the code **thoroughly** before doing anything else
-3. Add tests
+1. Add tests
-4. Support desktop entries
+2. Support desktop entries
+3. Consider using TS
-5. Launcher UI
+4. Launcher UI
-6. Fix game metadata (see dedicated section)
+5. Fix game metadata (see dedicated section)
-7. Regroup duplicate games entries (eg. PPSSPP & Retroarch) into a "multiple source game"
+6. Regroup duplicate games entries (eg. PPSSPP & Retroarch) into a "multiple source game"

 ## Fixing game metadata
 ### The problem